behnam-o/fftpclient/README.md

+# FFTP Client

-In this project, we implement "Fast FTP" (FFTP).
-It is a made up protocol for transferring files from a client to a server.
+"Fast FTP" (FFTP) is a made-up protocol for reliably transferring files over unreliable UDP sockets.

 The data transmission occurs over the UDP protocol.
 But FFTP achieves reliablity by employing a Go-Back-N protocol to achieve reliable file transfer.